mxhaaroonx/Face-detection/README.md

-A Simple python learning project for Face detection
+A Simple python learning sample for Face detection